1jour1vin

 Wine rated (2015 guide) 95/100

-From the heart of old vines, the color is black.
-The wine is dense, tight, slightly velvety, with Merlot rounding out the mid-palate.
-The tannins are fine, long, racy, with a wonderful mid-palate.
+Made from the heart of the old vines, the wine has a deep black color.
+It is dense and concentrated, with a touch of velvety smoothness; the Merlot rounds out the mid-palate, the tannins are fine, and the finish is long and elegant, with a superb mid-palate.
 Beautiful depth.
 80% Cabernet Sauvignon, 20% Merlot.

 Yves Beck